sasidhark09/Simple-Chat-PDF/README.md

 Execution:
-Multiple pdf's converted into single text corpus. corpus then splitted into data chunks with specified chunksize and chunk_overlap.
+Multiple pdf's converted into single text corpus.

+Corpus then splitted into data chunks with specified chunksize and chunk_overlap.

 Applied a free model of GoogleGenerativeAI embeddings to convert data chunks into context rich vectors.

 Used FAISS [Facebook AI similarity Search] database for storing the vectors.